melvidoni/resume/content/publication/2021-oreng/index.md

 math: true
 publication_types: ["3"]
 publication: "In *Journal of the Operational Research Society*"
-publication_short: "*Journal of the Operational Research Society* [Ahead-of-Print], pp1-23"
+publication_short: "*Journal of the Operational Research Society*, pp1-23"
-featured: true
+featured: false
 title: "Beyond Hard and Soft OR: Operational Research from a Software Engineering Perspective"
 url_code: ""
 url_dataset: ""